Iwe-Coumou/Flights/README.md

 - **db_queries.py**
   Houses various functions for querying the SQLite database.
 Examples include retrieving flight destinations, obtaining aircraft information, listing top carriers, and fetching available flight dates.

-- **distance_calculations.py**
-  Contains functions for calculating distances between airports using two methods:
-  - **Euclidean distance:** A simplified 3D approximation.
-  - **Geodesic distance:** A more accurate calculation over the earth's surface.

 - **distance_comparison.py**
   Compares distances stored in the database (converted from miles to kilometers) with the computed geodesic distances from a CSV file, highlighting discrepancies that exceed a defined error margin.